Friday, March 29, 2013

 After the Game.
 With Detroit's rough reputation, I would recommend not hanging around downtown after a night game.
 If you want a postgame drink or meal, you're better off sticking to your hotel.

 Sidelights.
-Detroit is a great sports city, not just a great baseball city.
+For all its problems, Detroit is a great city, not just a great baseball city or even a great sports city.
 Check out the following – but do it in daylight:

 * Site of Tiger Stadium.
 The first ballpark on the site was called Bennett Park, after Charlie Bennett, a catcher for the NL’s Detroit Wolverines, who didn’t play there.
 Bennett Park opened in 1896, for the Detroit team in the Western League, which became the American League in 1901.
 However, the team we know as the Tigers (so named because the orange stripes on their socks evoked not just tigers but the teams at New Jersey’s Princeton University, also called the Tigers) are officially dated from 1901.